umjammer/vavi-sound-mdplayer/README.md

 Set the module frequency (chip master clock) for each file format.

-The setting values ​​are as follows.
+The setting values are as follows.

      .vgm-> use the value set in the file
      .s98-> use the value set in the file